cettia/asity/1.0.0-Beta1/reference/index.md

 ---

 ## Platform
-Platform stands for lietrally platform where application runs by facilitating dealing with resource like HTTP exchange and WebSocket like full-stack web application framework and raw web server.
+Platform stands for lietrally platform where application runs by facilitating dealing with resource like HTTP exchange and WebSocket like full-stack application framework and raw web server.

 ### Atmosphere 2
 [Atmosphere 2](https://github.com/Atmosphere/atmosphere/) is a platform to use Java Servlet 3 and Java WebSocket API 1 together in more comfortable way.